Akatsuki-GAT/Security-Web-Application/README.md

 Areas that are in progress:
 - Patching some pages with protected routes which leds to:
 - Admin has its own POV .
 Both users and admin will share the same except some tweaks that only the admin can access with.
-- Login accepts email as of now it still inputs username
+- Login accepts email as of now it only accepts username